-Namibian uranium mining companies subscribe to the International Council on Mining and Metals’ interpretation of sustainable development for the mining and metals sector, namely that investments should be technically appropriate, environmentally sound, financially profitable and socially responsible.
+The ESG Committee’s duties include the assessment and monitoring of all risks associated with health, environment, and radiation safety and security matters of the uranium industry; assistance with the development and implementation of internal compliance and control systems and procedures to manage risks; coordination of assessment and monitoring of the effectiveness of controls instituted; and the review and making of recommendations to the NUA in relation to risk management.
+Namibian uranium mining companies subscribe to the International Council on Mining and Metals’ (ICMM) interpretation of sustainable development for the mining and metals sector, namely that investments should be technically appropriate, environmentally sound, financially profitable and socially responsible.
 Best practice, i.e. setting standards of operation and practice that maintain international standing and reputation is applied as it is critical for any mining company to gain and maintain its “social license to operate” in the community.
-It is essential to integrate environmental, economic and social aspects through all phases of mineral production from exploration through construction, operation and mine site closure.
-The Sustainable Development Committee plays an important role in ensuring such best practise.
-In order to achieve this, the Committee has also appointed four working groups, namely the Services Working Group, the Radiation Safety Working Group, the Water and Air Quality Working Group, and the Swakop River Farmer’s Working Group.
+It is essential to integrate environmental, economic, and social aspects through all phases of mineral production from exploration to construction, operation and finally mine closure.
+The ESG Committee plays an important role in ensuring such best practise.
+In order to achieve its goals, the ESG Committee has also appointed four working groups, namely the Services Working Group, the Radiation Safety Working Group, the Water and Air Quality Working Group, and the Swakop River Farmer’s Working Group.